 “To refresh the world in mind, body and spirit.
 To inspire moments of optimism and happiness through our brands and actions.
 To create value and make a difference.”

 The inspirational and relatable statements reflect the need to add a personal touch to gain the audience’s trust.

 5. Explain the benefits of your product or service

 These slides provide a concrete answer to how you can improve your customers’ lives.
 Illustrate the benefits by providing concrete examples.

 Remember to distinguish between product features and benefits.
-In the Microsoft sales pitch example, CRM dashboard and reporting features make data tracking and analysis easier.
+In the Microsoft sales pitch example, the CRM dashboard and the reporting features make data tracking and analysis easier.

 This provides the benefit of staying updated on customer and prospect status, as well as gaining new insights and identifying potential target markets based on the data.

 On the other hand, benefits focus on how the customers will use the product or service, and how their businesses or lives will improve as a result.